Documentation

 Step 3: Test customer login links

-If existing customers need to sign in from your website, copy the login link from Settings > Website & signup.
+If existing customers need to sign in from your website, copy Customer login from Shareable links on Settings > Website & customer app.

 Open the link in a private browser window or a different browser.